TX

 The Forensic Science Education Programs Accreditation Commission (FEPAC) is the primary accrediting agency for these types of programs in the country and has approved three programs in Texas.
 While graduating from a FEPAC-accredited program may not be a prerequisite for employment in Texas, it can indicate a student’s quality of education.
 FEPAC weighs criteria to gauge a program’s value, such as course offerings, faculty research, and physical facilities.
 However, a program that lacks FEPAC accreditation can still be well-regarded, particularly in the criminal justice and crime scene investigation fields, since FEPAC does not accredit such programs.

 Schools should have institutional accreditation in addition to programmatic accreditation from a source like FEPAC.
-For example, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accredited institutions of higher education in Texas that confer bachelor’s, master’s, and doctoral degrees.
+For example, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accredits institutions of higher education in Texas that confer bachelor’s, master’s, and doctoral degrees.

 After graduating from a forensic science program and getting some work experience, some professionals choose to get certified in their specialty.
 The Forensic Specialties Accreditation Board (FSAB) has approved nine organizations to grant professional certification or licensure across the U.S. The prerequisites to join each of these certifying boards differ but generally involve some measure of educational attainment, work experience, and an exam.
 Some of the specialty boards include: